triton-inference-server/server/docs/user_guide/optimization.md

 simultaneously on the GPU.
 Smaller models may benefit from more than two instances; you can use perf_analyzer to experiment.

-To specify two instances of the inception_onnx model: stop Triton, remove any dynamic batching settings you may have previously added to the model configuration (we discuss combining dynamic batcher and multiple model instances below), add the following lines to the end of the [model configuration file](../examples/model_repository/inception_onnx/config.pbtxt), and then restart Triton.
+To specify two instances of the inception_graphdef model: stop Triton, remove any dynamic batching settings you may have previously added to the model configuration (we discuss combining dynamic batcher and multiple model instances below), add the following lines to the end of the [model configuration file](../examples/model_repository/inception_graphdef/config.pbtxt), and then restart Triton.

 ```